-Due to the design of ultra-short throw lenses (UST lenses), this type of lens tends to heat up over time when used in projectors.
-This has the side-effect of a shift in focus between the lens in its cold state and the lens in its heated state, which is referred to as "focus drift".
+Due to the design of TLD+ lenses and ultra-short throw lenses (UST lenses), these type of lenses tends to heat up over time when used in projectors.
+This has the side-effect of a slight shift in focus between the lens in its cold state and the lens in its heated state, which is referred to as "focus drift".

-While there are external solutions available that perform a "focus drift compensation", a dynamic focus feature is implemented from software version 2.0 onward that handles this focus drift.
+While there are external solutions available that perform a "focus drift compensation", a dynamic focus feature has been implemented from Pulse software version 2.0 onward that handles this focus drift.
 While enabled, the projector will perform the necessary calculations in order to handle this drift in focus.